mgherasim97/InChirie.roTESTER/README.md

 # InChirie.ro
-A web and mobile based real estate app where users can post, rent or buy flats, houses and many more.
+A web and mobile based real estate app where users can post or rent flats, houses and many more.